fastly/js-compute-runtime/integration-tests/js-compute/readme.md

 # Writing Integration Tests for JS-Compute-Runtime

-- Create a folder within [fixtures](./fixtures) which will contain the test Compute@Edge application
+- Create a folder within [fixtures](./fixtures) which will contain the test Compute application
-- Create a javascript or typescript file within the folder with the same name as the folder, this file should contain the test Compute@Edge application.
+- Create a javascript or typescript file within the folder with the same name as the folder, this file should contain the test Compute application.
 - Create a fastly.toml.in file which contains any backends that the application requires.
 This file should adhere to the format defined at <https://developer.fastly.com/reference/fastly-toml/>
 - Create a tests.json file which following the format defined below.

 ## Fields in tests.json

-tests.json is a file containing a JSON Object which contains all the test requests and assertions for the Compute@Edge application being tested.
+tests.json is a file containing a JSON Object which contains all the test requests and assertions for the Compute application being tested.

 The keys in the root object are used as the name of the tests.